 At the end of this course, you will be able to:

-What does integrity in research mean and why is it important to follow an ethical conduct when carrying your research work?
-“Doing what's good” is a matter of personal values, and it may not seem an appropriate topic for a university course.
-Shifting to a “doing what’s right” perspective introduces room for questioning: do I know what’s right, or rather, is there a process to determine this?
-Upon entering a PhD programme, you are moving from a student’s position, where your main responsibility was to acquire and demonstrate acquisition of knowledge, into a position of producing knowledge.
-This creates new relationships with coworkers and your hosting institutions, new expectations in your ability to produce knowledge properly and new responsibilities towards science and society in general.
+What does integrity in research mean and why is it important to follow an ethical conduct in your research work?
+Entering a PhD programme, you are moving from a student’s position, where your main responsibility was to acquire and demonstrate acquisition of knowledge, into a position of producing knowledge.
+This creates new relationships with coworkers and your hosting institutions, new expectations, and new responsibilities towards science and society in general.